 There are multiple cases in which we find the landlords confused about section 24.
 This is also known as the tenant tax.
 This basic guide will help you understand section 24 in a better way.
 Section 24 was introduced in April 2017 by the Government.
-If we explain in simple words, the right of deducting the mortgage and agreement fees is reduced due to section 24 that was happening before in the dealing of rental income.
+If we explain in simple words, the right of deducting the mortgage and agreement fees is reduced due to section 24 which was happening before in the dealing of rental income.

-Because of this change in tenant tax, the landlords tend to face higher taxes and pay more taxes than ever.
+Because of this change in tenant tax, landlords tend to face higher taxes and pay more taxes than ever.
 However, before we delve into further discussion, we need to have a look at the points of discussion in this article:

 - Reason for Introducing Section 24